PragyaLaxkar/Spotify-Clone/README.md

 # Spotify-Clone
-Created a Spotify clone using HTML and CSS
+Created a Spotify Clone using HTML and CSS